 Calorie availability and importance of food in household spending are inversely related

 High-income countries such as the United States and the United Kingdom have higher food spending in absolute terms, but the share of household consumption expenditures devoted to at-home food is low—less than 10 percent.
 In Kenya and other low-income countries, at-home food’s share of consumption expenditures can exceed 50 percent.
 Per capita calorie availability follows the reverse pattern.
-According to the most recent available data, U.S. per capita calorie availability was among the highest at 3,682 calories per day, while Kenya’s was estimated at only 2,206 calories.
+According to the most recent available data, U.S. per capita calorie availability was among the highest at 3,864 calories per person per day, while Kenya’s was estimated at 2,201 calories per person per day.

 Download higher resolution chart (4159 pixels by 3325, 600 dpi)